Top 13 Challenges Popular on YouTube

 A messy challenge that's only as dirty as your mind.

 Objective: Try not to laugh while keeping liquids in your mouth.

 Setup: Usually two players sit across from one another and take a drink of water while looking at each other.
 Several sound clips have to play in the background.
 Every time water is spewed, the losing player must take an additional sip for the next round.

 Finale: The winner is the person who can survive the most rounds while keeping the water or other liquid in their mouth.
 The point/round system is subjective.

-This is another oldie challenge that was common at sleepovers with a second life on YouTube.
+This is another oldie challenge that was common at sleepovers.
+It's had a second life on YouTube.

-Objective: Common rules call for each person playing to take a marshmallow, put it in their mouth (don't chew, eat or swallow), and say "Chubby Bunny" before moving on to the next person.
+Objective: Common rules call for each player to take a marshmallow, put it in their mouth (don't chew, eat or swallow), and say "Chubby Bunny" before moving on to the next person.

 Finale: Have a spit bucket or bag handy because this game gets messy quickly.
 Also do not go beyond your limits because it can easily become extremely hazardous if you do.